po1sigala/live/01-Class-Content/04-Web-APIs-dev/01-Activities/14-Stu_Preventing-Default/README.md

-# 🐛 Submit Button on Form Returns 404: ENOENT Error
+# 🐛 Submit Button on Form Returns 404 Error

 Work with a partner to resolve the following issue(s):